Untangling the Effects of Down-Sampling and Selection in Genetic Programming: Abstract

 \section{Abstract}

-Genetic programming systems often use large training sets to evaluate the quality of candidate solutions for selection.
-However, evaluating populations on large training sets can be computationally expensive.
+Genetic programming systems often use large training sets to evaluate the quality of candidate solutions for selection, which is often computationally expensive.
 Down-sampling training sets has long been used to decrease the computational cost of evaluation in a wide range of application domains.
-Indeed, recent studies have shown that both random and informed down-sampling can substantially improve problem-solving success for GP systems that use the lexicase parent selection algorithm.
-We use the PushGP framework to experimentally test whether these down-sampling techniques can also improve problem-solving success in the context of two other commonly used selection methods, fitness-proportionate and tournament selection, across eight GP problems (four program synthesis and four symbolic regression).
-We verified that down-sampling can benefit the problem-solving success of both fitness-proportionate and tournament selection.
-However, the number of problems wherein down-sampling improved problem-solving success varied by selection scheme, suggesting that the impact of down-sampling depends both on the problem and choice of selection scheme.
-Surprisingly, we found that down-sampling was most consistently beneficial when combined with lexicase selection as compared to tournament and fitness-proportionate selection.
-Overall, our results suggest that down-sampling should be considered more often when solving test-based GP problems.
+More specifically, recent studies have shown that both random and informed down-sampling can substantially improve problem-solving success for GP systems that use the lexicase parent selection algorithm.
+We test whether these down-sampling techniques can also improve problem-solving success in the context of three other commonly used selection methods, fitness-proportionate, tournament, implicit fitness sharing plus tournament selection, across six program synthesis GP problems.
+We verified that down-sampling can significantly improve the problem-solving success for all three of these other selection schemes, demonstrating its general efficacy.
+We discern that the selection pressure imposed by the selection scheme does not interact with the down-sampling method.
+However, we find that informed down-sampling can improve problem solving success significantly over random down-sampling when the selection scheme has a mechanism for diversity maintenance like lexicase or implicit fitness sharing.
+Overall, our results suggest that down-sampling should be considered more often when solving test-based problems, regardless of the selection scheme in use.